phoikoi/chatr/README.md

 correct, or indeed functional or fit for any particular purpose.
-Your mileage may vary, offer void where prohibited by law, *para su seguridad, permanezca sentado con las manos, brazos, pies, y piernas dentro el vehiculo*, etc., etc.
+Your mileage may vary, offer void where prohibited by law, *para su seguridad, permanezca sentado con las manos, brazos, pies, y piernas dentro de vehiculo*, etc., etc.
 * This project uses `/home/pi` in various places (mostly in the `conf` directory's files, for `supervisor` and `nginx`) because I'm running this project on a Raspberry Pi.
 You'll probably want to adjust this.